fdesnoes/enigma/README.md

 ```
 ./enigma -h
 ```
-AN example of the enigma configuration and out put is
+An example of the enigma configuration and out put is

 ```
 ./enigma --rotors "Beta VI I III" --position "A A A A" --reflector "C" --plugboard "AD SF ET RY HK JL QZ WX UM OP" --rings "10 5 16 10" "hello world!"

 ```

 which gives the following result:

 ...

 Original text:
   hello world!